Emeraude/Battery/README.md

 A script that display some informations about the battery state running on GNU/Linux.

-To use it, you have to run the following command :
+To install it, you have to run the following command :

          root ./installer.sh